Battered by currency swings, European firms unpick global production model

 He added that SABMiller, the world's second-largest brewer, would keep looking for opportunities to offset exposure to currency volatility.
 The company already also protects against swings in raw material costs with financial hedges and keeps its debt denominated in currencies broadly proportionate to operations to avoid swings between amounts received and owed.

-Over at Dutch electronics firm Philips, emerging markets account for some 35 percent of revenue but only very little production.
+Over at Dutch electronics firm Philips (PHG.AS), emerging markets account for some 35 percent of revenue but only very little production.

 As a result the company's profit margins were squeezed last year by adverse swings in various emerging market currencies, most notably the Russian ruble and the Argentinean peso.